Visiting the Luxurious Mackinac Island's Grand Hotel: Movie Site and More!

-This imposing structure with wonderful amenities comes with a not surprisingly high price-tag if one wishes to stay in one of their rooms or suites which are all individually decorated...some of them even named after some of our Presidential first ladies like Lady Bird Johnson, Betty Ford, Nancy Reagan, Laura Bush and Rosalyn Carter.
+Our friends chose to stay elsewhere on Mackinac Island and merely visit the Grand Hotel on several occasions.
+This imposing structure with excellent amenities comes with a not surprisingly high price tag if one wishes to stay in one of their rooms or suites, which are all individually decorated.
+Some of the rooms bear names like some of our Presidential first ladies: Lady Bird Johnson, Betty Ford, Nancy Reagan, Laura Bush, and Rosalyn Carter.

 Several times our friends simply enjoyed those rocking chairs on the porch and sipped on tasty and refreshing drinks after exploring other parts of Mackinac Island.

 At a specific point approaching evening, if one wishes to stay on the Grand Hotel's front porch, a dress code is mandated.
 A sense of proper etiquette is maintained, keeping it in line with how life would have been in the past.